kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. Type II fibres do not hypertrophy with exercise - F

 #### Answer: C. Type II muscle fibres function best in aerobic exercise conditions - *FALSE* = B. Type II muscle fibres are rich in glycogen - TRUE
-- A muscle fibre is a single cell of a muscle.
-Muscle fibres contain many myofibrils, the contractile unit of muscles.
-Muscle fibres are very long; a single fibre can reach a length of 30cm.
-Skeletal muscle fibres can be divided into two basic types: type I (slow-twitch) and type II (fast-twitch) fibres.
-Type I muscle fibres (slow, oxidative fibres) use primarily cellular respiration and, as a result, have relatively high endurance.
-To support their high-oxidative metabolism, these muscle fibres typically have lots of mitochondria and myoglobin, and thus appear red or what is typically termed ‘dark’ meat in poultry.
-Type I muscle fibres are typically found in high endurance muscles such as postural muscles.
-They are capable of long, sustained contractions without fatigue, and contain scant glycogen.
-Their size remains unchanged with exercise but conditioning increases enzymes in aerobic glycolysis.
-They appear pale even with ATPase staining at an alkaline pH.
+- A muscle fibre is a single cell of a muscle
+	- Muscle fibres contain many myofibrils, the contractile unit of muscles
+	- Muscle fibres are very long; a single fibre can reach a length of 30cm
+- Skeletal muscle fibres can be divided into two basic types
+	1. type I (slow-twitch)
+	2. type II (fast-twitch) fibres

+##### Type I (slow-twitch, oxidative) - LEARN
+- Primarily *cellular respiration* and, as a result, have relatively high endurance
+- To support their *high-oxidative metabolism*, these muscle fibres typically have lots of *mitochondria and myoglobin*, and thus appear red or what is typically termed *'dark' meat* in poultry
+- Type I muscle fibres are typically found in high endurance muscles such as postural muscles
+- They are capable of long, sustained contractions without fatigue, and contain scant glycogen
+- *Size remains unchanged with exercise* but conditioning increases enzymes in aerobic glycolysis
+	- They appear pale even with ATPase staining at an alkaline pH

+##### Type II (fast-twitch, anaerobic) - LEARN
-- Type II muscle fibres use primarily anaerobic metabolism and have relatively low endurance.
-As a result of their low-oxidative demand, these muscle fibres have low levels of mitochondria and myoglobin, and thus appear white.
-These muscle fibres are typically used during tasks requiring short bursts of strength, such as sprints or weightlifting.
-Type II muscle fibres cannot sustain contractions for a significant length of time, and are typically found in the white muscle such as the biceps.
-They are rich in glycogen.
-They have more enzymes for anaerobic glycolysis than type I fibres, and they hypertrophy with regular training.
-They appear dark with ATPase staining at an alkaline pH.
+- Primarily *anaerobic metabolism* and have relatively low endurance
+- As a result of their low-oxidative demand, these muscle fibres have low levels of mitochondria and myoglobin, and thus appear white
+- These muscle fibres are typically used during tasks requiring short bursts of strength, such as sprints or weightlifting
+- Type II muscle fibres cannot sustain contractions for a significant length of time, and are typically found in the *white muscle* such as the biceps
+	- **They are rich in glycogen**.
+- More enzymes for anaerobic glycolysis than type I fibres,
+	- They hypPERtrophy with regular training
+- They appear dark with ATPase staining at an alkaline pH

-### Q2.103 - LEARN
+### Q2.103
 A 65-year-old man developed spasticity secondary to an upper motor neuron (UMN) lesion caused by a stroke.
 Which of he following is most likely to be found in the muscles of this patient?

 	A. Increased muscle tone